kouissar/maestro-agentic/PROJECT_OVERVIEW.md

-# Gemini 3 Agent System: Technical Overview
+# Maestro Agentic: Technical Overview

 ## Introduction

-This report provides an intermediate-level technical breakdown of the **Gemini 3 Agent System**.
+This report provides an intermediate-level technical breakdown of **Maestro Agentic**.
 This project is a multi-agent application that combines a modern React frontend with a Python backend powered by Google's Agent Development Kit (ADK).

 Think of this system as a **microservices architecture** where the "services" are autonomous AI agents, each possessing a specific personality and a dedicated set of tools.